-- J Look for loose or missing mounting brackets, clamps, bolts, or nuts.
-Both the fifth wheel and the slide mounting must be solidly attached. - J Check for loose or missing mounting bolts and for broken welds for pintle hook or other type of hitch mount,and tongue/drawbar assembly, to ensure that they are solidly attached in place. - J On other types of coupling systems (i.e., ball hitch, pintle hook, etc.), inspect all coupling components and mounting brackets for missing or broken parts.
+- Look for loose or missing mounting brackets, clamps, bolts or nuts.
+Both the fifth wheel and the slide mounting must be solidly attached. - On other types of coupling systems (i.e., ball hitch, pintle hook, etc.), inspect all coupling components and mounting brackets for missing or broken parts.